 In fact, the need for assistance emerged as a recurring theme for respondents.
 For instance, in a separate question related to injection appointments, over 85% of those who receive injections indicated requiring help when they go to their appointments.
-The reliance on assistance may present a larger barrier to appointment attendance during the pandemic due to social distancing regulations and clinic rules that in many cases limit entry to patients only.
-Additional research would be helpful to explore this impact.
+It is safe to assume that the burdens associated with these appointments increase when they are more frequent.
+This note is supported by new research demonstrating the significant physical and psychological burdens associated with anti-VEGF injections.1